marcoshsq/The_Self-taught_Data_Scientist/README.md

 ## Important Notes.

-* All amounts of hours written here are estimates offered by the platform where the courses are available.
+* The duration of the courses that I put here are estimates made by the platforms where they are offered.
+* At the moment I am doing this graduation, so the verb tense of this ``readme`` is a little strange, sometimes in the past, sometimes in the future, as I do it I will reformat it to better report my experience.

 <!--